Research Interests (PhD thesis)

 I have chosen to conduct my research across American museums with diverse curatorial interests and within active Expert Web communities with similar interests:

-- New York Botanical Garden // plant identification & photography communities
+- New York Botanical Garden // plant id & photo communities on Instagram and Facebook

 Presented and Published Research